‘Life Is Strange: Before The Storm’ — Episode 2 Conjures More Questions Than Answers [Opinion]

 Life is Strange: Before the Storm continues apace, conjuring far more questions than answers in the second episode.
 With only one more full episode left in this prequel, is that a choice the developers can afford to make?
 Let’s review.

-(WARNING: Spoilers ahead for Life is Strange and Life is Strange: Before the Storm Episodes 1 and 2 if you haven’t played them yet, which you should.
-You can read thoughts on the first episode of Before the Storm here.)
+WARNING: Spoilers ahead for Life is Strange and Life is Strange: Before the Storm Episodes 1 and 2 if you haven’t played them yet, which you should.
+You can read thoughts on the first episode of Before the Storm here.

 If you’ve ever thrown a really successful party, you know that after the party’s over, there’s the cleanup.
 For Chloe Price and Rachel Amber, the cleanup after their “party” might be a little more complicated.
 That sort of happens when you start a massive forest fire in a fit of anger after ditching school for the day.